 - Purchases ledger

 As an example of the information in a subsidiary ledger, the inventory ledger may contain transactions about receipts into stock, movements of stock to the production floor, conversion into finished goods, scrap and rework reporting, write-offs for obsolete inventory, and sales to customers.

 Part of the period-end closing process is to post the information in a subsidiary ledger to the general ledger.
-This is usually a manual processing step, so you need to verify that all subsidiary ledgers have been appropriately completed and closed before posting their summarized totals to the general ledger.
+Posting is usually a manual processing step, so you need to verify that all subsidiary ledgers have been appropriately completed and closed before posting their summarized totals to the general ledger.
 Otherwise, some late transactions may not be posted into the general ledger until the next reporting period.

 Subsidiary ledgers are used when there is a large amount of transaction information that would clutter up the general ledger.
 This situation typically arises in companies with significant sales volume.
 Thus, there is no need for a subsidiary ledger in a small company.